Numerical Reconstruction of Coefficients in Elliptic Equations Using Continuous Data Assimilation: Approximated gradients for coefficient reconstruction and the error estimates

 Define an operator $A_\mu v := - \nabla \cdot \left[(\tilde{q}+\delta q) \nabla \delta v\right] + \nabla\cdot \left(b \delta v\right) + c \delta v + \mu I_h \delta v$, we represent the solution of (\ref{eq:grad-q-1}) using Duhamel's principle and make an approximation using the largeness of $\mu$,

 This approximation in (\ref{eq:grad-q-2}) is an operator analogue of Watson's lemma.
 Return to (\ref{eq:loss-perturb-q}), we have

 so that we write, as we wrote $v = v_{\tilde{q}}$,

 where $\nabla_{q, \,\text{aprox}} J(\tilde{q})$ means it is an approximation of the gradient $\nabla_{q} J(\tilde{q})$.
-While we are not intending to rigorously justify (\ref{eq:grad-q-2}) in the present work, our later error analysis of the coefficient reconstruction scheme would show the effectiveness of such an approximation.
+While we do not intend to rigorously justify (\ref{eq:grad-q-2}) in the present work, our later error analysis of the coefficient reconstruction scheme would show the effectiveness of such an approximation.

 Next we show that $\nabla_{q, \,\text{aprox}} J$ is locally Lipschitz continuous from $H^1(\Omega)$ to $L^2 (\Omega)$.

 \begin{prop} There exists $C_{\tilde{q}_1, \tilde{q}_2} > 0$ such that

 \end{prop}